 The Company accounts for investments in an investee over which the Company does not have significant influence and which do not have readily determinable fair value using the measurement alternative, which is defined as cost, less impairments, plus or minus changes resulting from observable price changes in orderly transactions for identical or similar investments of the same issuer, if any.
-The Company makes a qualitative assessment of whether the investment is impaired at each reporting date.
-If a qualitative assessment indicates that the investment is impaired, the Company has to estimate the investment's fair value in accordance with the principles of ASC 820.
-If the fair value is less than the investment's carrying value, the Company has to recognize an impairment loss in consolidated statements of comprehensive loss equal to the difference between the carrying value and fair value.
-The Company recognized RMB38,739, RMB25,370 and RMB6,726 (US\$975) impairment in other income/(expense) in the consolidated statement of comprehensive loss for the years ended December 31, 2020, 2021 and 2022.
+The Company makes a qualitative assessment considering impairment indicators to evaluate whether an investment is impaired at each reporting date.
+Impairment indicators considered include, but are not limited to, a significant deterioration in the earnings performance or business prospects of the investee, including factors that raise significant concern about the investee's ability to continue as a going concern, a significant adverse change in the regulatory, economic or technological environment of the investee, and a significant adverse change in the general market condition of the industry in which the investee operates.
+If a qualitative assessment indicates that the investment is impaired, the Company estimates the investment's fair value in accordance with the principles of ASC 820.
+If the fair value is less than the investment's carrying value, the Company has to recognize an impairment loss equal to the difference between the carrying value and fair value.